But how easy is it to put this into your day….?

 - Can be incorporated into education systems – Knowing that exercise can help with learning will benefit anyone in education.
 Perhaps useful to use while on study leave in preparation for taking exams, or even after learning new topics during short courses.

 - Guilt-free time away from studies – My own personal study approach has been to lock myself away in a quiet room and to go over what it is I need to know.
 I tend to feel guilty if I Ieave the room, as I feel I should be still sat there until the new information has sunk in.
-If I had of known that exercising would help me with what I’m trying to learn then I’d be straight out the door and guilt-free, knowing that this will benefit me and my studies.
+If I had known that exercising would help me with what I’m trying to learn then I’d be straight out the door and guilt-free, knowing that this will benefit me and my studies.

 - How easy is it to fit into the day? – I suppose the obvious one for me is how practical is it to exercise four hours after learning something.
 For myself, in more recent years, the courses I’ve been on to increase my knowledge in different areas typically finish at five o’clock in the evening, sometimes as late at nine o’clock.
-I can’t see me then going out four hours later to exercise (even if it would help me retain more information).
+I can’t see myself then going out four hours later to exercise (even if it would help me retain more information).
 If finishing earlier in the day then I can, of course, see that it would be easier to go out.